Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 3. On new Memento, Homestead and Homer nodes, follow the [instructions on the Cassandra website](http://www.datastax.com/documentation/cassandra/1.2/cassandra/operations/ops_add_node_to_cluster_t.html) to join the new nodes to the existing cluster.
 4. On Sprout and Ralf nodes, update `/etc/chronos/chronos.conf` to contain a list of all the nodes (see [here](https://github.com/Metaswitch/chronos/blob/dev/doc/clustering.md) for details of how to do this) and then run `service chronos reload` to re-read this file.
 5. On Sprout, Memento and Ralf nodes, run `service astaire reload` to start resynchronization.
-6. On Sprout and Ralf nodes, run `service chronos scale-up` to start resynchronization of Chronos timers.
+6. On Sprout and Ralf nodes, run `service chronos resync` to start resynchronization of Chronos timers.
 7. Update DNS to contain the new nodes.
 8. On Sprout, Memento and Ralf nodes, wait until Astaire has resynchronized, either by running `service astaire wait-sync` or by polling over [SNMP](Clearwater SNMP Statistics).
 9. On Sprout and Ralf nodes, wait until Chronos has resynchronized, either by running `service chronos wait-sync` or by polling over [SNMP](Clearwater SNMP Statistics).